ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

     Two common conventions are used if the name has more than one word: camel case and underscores.
 Each programming language has its own accepted style. **In Python, you should use underscores.
 In Java and C#, you would use camel case**.
 Other languages have their own conventions.
   - **Camel case** mushes the words together and capitalizes each word, like this: thisIsMyVariableName.
 Note that *the first letter of a variable's name is usually in lowercase, while the first letter of a function's name is often in uppercase*.
-  - **Underscores** just replaces spaces with underscores, usually keeping the variable name in all-lower case, like this: this_is_my_variable_name.
+  - **Underscores** just replaces spaces with underscores, usually keeping the variable name in all-lowercase, like: this_is_my_variable_name.

 ### Data types
 Integer, real number, character, string, boolean...self-defined types...